shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You gain the following Bond Affinity option:

--   Chaotic: This spell costs chaos points instead of spell points, and is touched by your chaos.
-Creatures effected by this spell become touched by your chaos.
+-   Chaotic: Spend chaos points for this spell cast instead of spell points.
+Touch this spell cast with your chaos, also touching creatures effected by this spell cast with your chaos.

 ### Chaos Spread